Junior Girls Four State Championship

 50% of the players total points, from the prior year, Player of the Year points list.

 Since 1969, the Junior Girls Four State Championship has been an annual competition between Missouri, Nebraska, Kansas and Iowa in a two day team event.
-Five girls from each state are chosen to compete in stroke play for 36 holes.
-The lowest four scores from each team comprise the team score.
+Match Play format with a Solheim Cup ilke tournament where each team would earn points for matches won.

 Practice round –